lbryio/lbry.tech/documents/glossary.md

 ### Block Header

-A data structure containing a previous block hash, a hash of a merkle tree of transactions, a timestamp, a *difficulty* and a *nonce*.
+A data structure containing a previous block hash, a hash of a Merkle tree of transactions, a timestamp, a *difficulty* and a *nonce*.

 ### Block Height